percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 Modes of operation
 ================================================================================

-You invoke |program| in one of the following modes:
+You invoke *xtrabackup* in one of the following modes:

 - :option:`--backup` mode to make a backup in a target directory
 - :option:`--prepare` mode to restore data from a backup (created in :option:`--backup` mode)